 - Choose the Screen Timeout option.

 Select a shorter period for lockout.
 This will not be affected if you’re viewing media, so shorter times are still usable.

 Beyond security issues in public spaces, you also save battery by locking the screen faster.
 If you’re known for leaving your screen unlocked when you place it down, this will help reduce the number of recharges you need, prolonging your battery life.

 4. Automatic Wi-Fi connection

-Ever turn off Wi-Fi and forget to turn it back on once you get home?
+Ever turn off Wi-Fi and forget to turn it on once you get home?
 Bye-bye, monthly data cap.
-You can use this option to effortlessly turn Wi-Fi back on without having to remember.
+You can use this option to turn Wi-Fi back on without remembering.
 Here’s how: